-On Sunday afternoon, my wife sent me to Costco to “buy a mattress,” with my brother Will.
+On Sunday afternoon, my wife sent me to “buy a mattress,” with my brother Will.
 That is exactly what we did.
 We bought a mattress.
 Hours later, back at the house, she said, “Where’s the box springs?”
 I, having not been told to purchase box springs, said, “What box springs?”

 This discussion went round and round, finally settling on the decision that no adult in their early 30s could possibly believe that a bed could be complete without a box springs.
 Although I tried to tell my wife if she asked me to make her a “peanut butter” sandwich and then complained about the lack of jelly, she would have no leg to stand on, she did not buy it.
-We ended up being forced to return the mattress since they don’t sell box springs separately in some sort of “dumb husband” section of Costco and had to start the whole thing over again.
+We ended up being forced to return the mattress since they don’t sell box springs separately in some sort of “dumb husband” section of this particular store and had to start the whole thing over again.

 That’s why I told the company that moved us their motto should be: